HowProgrammingWorks/SelfAssessment/Skills/Paradigms.md

   - Procedural programming
   - Imperative programming
   - Structured programming
-  - Non-structured programming
+  - Non-structured programming 👂 heard
-  - Functional programming
+  - Functional programming 🖐️ used
-  - Prototype-based programming
+  - Prototype-based programming 👂 heard
-  - Object-oriented programming
+  - Object-oriented programming 🖐️ used
   - Object-based programming
-  - Generic programming
+  - Generic programming 👂 heard
-  - Concurrent computing
+  - Concurrent computing 👂 heard
-  - Asyncronous programming
+  - Asyncronous programming 👂 heard
-  - Parallel programming
+  - Parallel programming 🖐️ used
   - Reactive programming
   - FRP (Functional-reactive)
   - Automata-based programming
-  - Domain-specific languages
+  - Domain-specific languages 👂 heard
   - Multi-paradigm programming
   - Metaprogramming
   - Actor model
 - OOP basics
-  - constructor
+  - constructor 🖐️ used
-  - new
+  - new 🖐️ used
-  - Static method
+  - Static method 🖐️ used
-  - Method
+  - Method 🖐️ used
-  - Async method
+  - Async method 🖐️ used
-  - Getters, Setters
+  - Getters, Setters 🖐️ used
-  - Public fields
+  - Public fields 🖐️ used
-  - Private fields
+  - Private fields 🖐️ used
-  - Field declarations
+  - Field declarations 🖐️ used
-  - Inheritance
+  - Inheritance 🖐️ used
-  - Parent class
+  - Parent class 🖐️ used
-  - Polymorphism
+  - Polymorphism 🎓 known
-  - Abstract class
+  - Abstract class 🖐️ used
-  - Interface
+  - Interface 🖐️ used
-  - Encapsulation
+  - Encapsulation 🖐️ used
-  - Hidden class
+  - Hidden class 👂 heard
-  - Object form
+  - Object form 👂 heard
-  - instance
+  - instance 🖐️ used
   - Introspection
-  - Reflection
+  - Reflection 🎓 known
 - Patterns
-  - Singleton
+  - Singleton 🔬 researched
-  - Factory Method
+  - Factory Method 🎓 known
-  - Abstract Factory
+  - Abstract Factory 🖐️ used
-  - Adapter
+  - Adapter 🖐️ used
-  - Observer
+  - Observer 🖐️ used
-  - Strategy
+  - Strategy 🔬 researched
-  - Facade
+  - Facade 🎓 known
-  - Proxy
+  - Proxy 🎓 known
-  - Chain of Responsibility
+  - Chain of Responsibility 🖐️ used
-  - Command
+  - Command 🖐️ used
-  - Iterator
+  - Iterator 🖐️ used
-  - State
+  - State 👂 heard
-  - Bridge
+  - Bridge 👂 heard
-  - Builder
+  - Builder 🖐️ used
-  - Prototype
+  - Prototype 👂 heard
-  - Composite
+  - Composite 👂 heard
-  - Decorator
+  - Decorator 🖐️ used
   - Flyweight
-  - Mediator
+  - Mediator 🖐️ used
   - Memento
   - Template Method
-  - Visitor
+  - Visitor 👂 heard